sebastienbaur/Deep-RL-OpenAI-gym/tensorboard/README.md

 * exp 6: more reward on reaching the flag (+50 instead of +3)
 * exp 7: original reward scheme

-# Conclusion
+# Conclusions

-The introduction of DDQN with a reasonable update frequency (once or twice every episode), with an optimizer (little momentum) is the most important factor to find an optimal policy quickly.
+* The introduction of DDQN with a reasonable update frequency (once or twice every episode), with an optimizer (little momentum) is the most important factor to find an optimal policy quickly.

-The GAMMA is also quite important (you want the long term rewards to be very important, so GAMMA ~ 1)
+* The GAMMA is also quite important (you want the long term rewards to be very important, so GAMMA ~ 1)

 # Final hyperparameters